KayBy/Alx-system_engineering-devops/README.md

-switches the current user to the user betty
+Task 0 swtches the current user to betty